ruby-hyperloop/ruby-hyperloop.io/source/docs/models/docs.html.md

 ### Rails 5.1.x

-Upto Rails 4.2, all models inherited from `ActiveRecord::Base`.
+Up until Rails 4.2, all models inherited from `ActiveRecord::Base`.
 But starting from Rails 5, all models will inherit from `ApplicationRecord`.

 To accommodate this change, the following file has been automatically added to models in Rails 5 applications.